 Seizures are caused by abnormal brain activity.
-These mixed messages confuse your brain
+These mixed messages confuse your

 and cause a seizure.
-An absence seizure causes you to blank out or stare into space for
+An absence seizure causes you to blank out or stare into space

 a few seconds.
 They can also be called petit mal seizures.
 Absence seizures are most

 off by a period of very fast breathing (hyperventilation).

-treatment is important.
+treatment right away is important.

-after 2 or more seizures.
+2 or more seizures.